AdrienCopy/share/README.md

-# Test pour future projet
+# Test for Future Project

-Ce dépôt contient une structure de base HTML/CSS/JavaScript.
+This repository contains a basic structure of HTML/CSS/JavaScript.